stephenjacobsio/echo-scribe/README.md

 - Asynchronous communication and message queuing (e.g., RabbitMQ/Kafka).
 - Containerization with Docker and orchestration with Kubernetes.
 - Comprehensive unit and integration testing with NUnit.
-- CI/CD integration using GitHub Actions.
+- CI/CD integration using Azure DevOps pipelines.
+- Container management using Kubernetes configures with Helm charts.
 - Global exception handling and robust logging.

 ## Services 📦